-The importance of airfreight capacity and availability has become particularly apparent during the COVID-19 pandemic.
+The importance of airfreight capacity and availability became particularly apparent during the COVID-19 pandemic.
 Constraints to air freight capacity rapidly became apparent and freight rates escalated significantly when passenger flights were curtailed as travel restrictions came into effect.
 With the reduction in scheduled flights, exporters became more reliant on dedicated freight charter flights to shift cargo.
-For a more dedicated discussion of responses to the freight situation during the pandemic, see the COVID-19 section of this paper.
+While the air freight situation has alleviated considerably, freight rates remain higher, with less flights per week to key export destinations, than prior to the pandemic.